Who Needs June Cleaver

 Available as virtual programs: Yes

-A drive straight across the Bluegrass State takes around eight hours.
-But that beeline would bypass all the worthwhile distractions between Paw Paw in Pike County and the Kentucky Bend of the Mississippi River in Fulton County.
-Treasures such as Abraham Lincoln's boyhood home that rests inside a Greek-style temple and the buffalo that roam the modern-day prairies of Land Between the Lakes.
-From rip-roaring barn dances in Rabbit Hash to the silent reverence of the monks at the Abbey of Gethsemani, the Commonwealth is chock-full of timeless landmarks.
+Many have made the drive across the Bluegrass State, but too often we bypass all the worthwhile distractions between Paw Paw in Pike County and the Kentucky Bend of the Mississippi River in Fulton County—treasures such as Abraham Lincoln's boyhood home that rests inside a Greek-style temple and the buffalo that roam the modern-day prairies of Land Between the Lakes.
+Whether you're a native or long-time Kentuckian or if you're a recent transplant, there is always something new to discover exploring your own backyard.
+This talk travels the parkways, byways and backroads of the Bluegrass State and outlines some of Kentucky's most famous historical destinations and natural wonders as well as some of her best kept secrets.
 Kentucky native Blair Thomas Hess is the author of four travel books about Kentucky's history, its people, and its natural wonders.
 This presentation will highlight fun and educational destinations to help Kentuckians of all ages explore the amazing and irreplaceable things that make the state one of a kind.

 Equipment needs: Projector, screen